dlandahl/Volsung/README.md

 ## Yggdrasil

 Yggdrasil is at the moment a scripting language for sound design.
-It is composed of small audio processing modules such as Oscillators, Filters, Signal adders, Signal multipliers.
+You put together small audio processing modules such as oscillators, filters, signal adders, signal multipliers.
 Someone will make a GUI at some point.
 Read from a file or enter code line by line.
 Syntax:
 ```